Step by Step Guide to Formulate a Research Problem

 Research Problem in Quantitative Research

 A quantitative research problem identifies the relationship between variables and participants and the site for research.
 Quantitative research problem explains, predicts, and make a comparison between variables.
-It contains an independent and dependent variable.
+Also, it contains an independent and dependent variable.
 It measures variables for getting quantified data.
-A quantitative research problem seeks to test theories by collecting data and generating results by analyzing the data.
+Further, a quantitative research problem seeks to test theories by collecting data and generating results by analyzing the data.

 Steps to Write a Quantitative Research Problem